SBAC (Smarter Balance Assessment Consortium)

 Testing Window

-Science and Alternative Assessment: March 9 to June 3
+Science Alternative Assessment: September 17 to June 5

 Schools are required to complete SBAC summative testing during these dates.